hunter-teacher-cert/unit_plan-stevesolo/resources/UNIX_Environment/text.md

 The 's' before /day is the substitution command.
 We can also use the 's' command to add puctuation.
 Let's add a set of parantheses around a word.
 The first occurance of any lowercase string on each line can be matched using '[a-z]\*' As the exact string MAY be unknown in this case the editing command allows an '&' to represent the string in the replacement string section (after the second '/').
 All lowercase strings can be matched on each line by appending a 'g' at the end of the command, this stands for Global.

     echo hot day | sed 's/[a-z]*/(&)/g
-then
+Then...

     echo hot day | sed 's/[a-z]*/(&)(&)/g
-And finally to put a set around both words
+And finally to put a set around both words.

     echo hot day | sed 's/[a-z]*/(&)/g